Romania, Bulgaria & Turkey Discovery

 Day 4

-SofiaThis morning, transfer to Sofia.
+SofiaIn a morning, take a public bus (3 hrs approximately) to Sofia.
 Bulgaria's capital is a cosmopolitan city with wide tree-lined boulevards and pleasant parks.
 You've got the rest of the day to wander, so maybe begin with a browse around the cured meats and cheese of the Central Market Hall, then take a walk through the city and see the gold-domed Alexander Nevski Church.
 You might want to sate your cultural curiosity at the National History Museum, discover artefacts from the many empires of old that have occupied the city at the National Archaeological Museum, or get cultural at the National Art Gallery.

 -